- There are several ways to help reduce taxes and maximize benefits.

 In our hypothetical example, James, age 64, retired at 62 from a plumbing supply company in the Chicago area, and claimed Social Security benefits as soon as he was eligible, at 62.
 James misses not having some structure in his day.
 He loves home improvement and helping people, so he found a job at a big box retailer.
 His wife, Arlene, age 61, is still working part time.
 Both have FRAs of age 66.

-Three Social Security options for James to consider
+3 Social Security options for James to consider

-- Social Security do-overs are allowed within 12 months of commencing benefit payments.8 In James’s case, he missed this window for a do-over.
+- Social Security do-overs are allowed within 12 months of commencing benefit payments.6 In James’s case, he missed this window for a do-over.
 You are allowed one lifetime do-over, or withdrawal of benefits, and you must repay all benefits received.
 If you were having your Medicare premiums deducted from your Social Security check, you'll need to repay those premiums, unless you decide to withdraw from Medicare coverage as well.
-If your spouse and children were collecting dependents benefits based on your earnings record, they must pay back these benefits and you must get their agreement in writing before you'll be allowed to withdraw your application.
+If your spouse and children were collecting dependent benefits based on your earnings record, they must pay back these benefits and you must get their agreement in writing before you'll be allowed to withdraw your application.
 When you resume benefits at a later date, they will be at the starting amount for your age and earnings record at that new time.

 Benefits of working longer

 Working into retirement can help in your retirement planning, especially if your savings are running a bit behind your goals.
 Continuing to work allows you to keep building retirement savings.
 If you meet the eligibility requirements, you can contribute to a 401(k) or other tax-deferred workplace savings plan, a health savings account (HSA), and an IRA, even if you are collecting Social Security.
 You can also make catch-up contributions, which enable you to set aside larger amounts of money for retirement.
-The combination of the added savings, tax-deferred growth potential, the ability to delay claiming Social Security benefits, and the ability to defer tapping into your savings can be powerful, even at the end of your working career.